Tracing the Roots: Leveraging Temporal Dynamics in Diffusion Trajectories for Origin Attribution: Background

-In practice, one discretizes the above equations and considers families of SDEs with a tractable forward process.
-A common parameterization is given by DDPMs \citep{NEURIPS2020_4c5bcfec}, which choose $\boldsymbol{f}(\boldsymbol{x},t)=-\frac{1}{2}\beta(t)\boldsymbol{x}$ and $g(t)=\sqrt{\beta(t)}$, where the function $\beta(t)$ is the noise schedule.
+\paragraph{Denoising diffusion probabilistic models} In practice, one discretizes the above equations and considers families of SDEs with a tractable forward process.
+A common parameterization is given by DDPMs \citep{NEURIPS2020_4c5bcfec}, which choose $\boldsymbol{f}(\boldsymbol{x},t)=-\frac{1}{2}\beta(t)\boldsymbol{x}$ and $g(t)=\sqrt{\beta(t)}$, where the function $\beta(t)$ is some noise schedule.
 By discretizing \eqref{eq:fwdito} with DDPM, the forward probabilities become: